Bent Høie: Deputy party leader

 Høie was elected second leader of the Conservative Party at the party convention in 2010.
 He served as deputy leader for ten years, and didn't seek re-election in 2020.
 At the convention in September of that year, he was succeeded by Minister of Petroleum and Energy Tina Bru, who had been designated as second deputy in March.

 County Governor of Rogaland

 On 26 October 2018, Høie was nominated to become the next county governor of Rogaland, succeeding the Centre Party's Magnhild Meltveit Kleppa.
 He assumed office on 1 November 2021.

-Early into his tenure, Høie met with delegations from Sandnes and Strand to discuss the ongoing uncertainty of readjusting Forsand's border.
+Early into his tenure, Høie met with delegations from Sandnes Municipality and Strand Municipality to discuss the ongoing uncertainty of readjusting Forsand Municipality's border.

-Following a referendum in Forsand in February 2022; where 54% voted in favour and 44% against joining Strand, Høie later came with the recommendation to do just that.
+Following a referendum in Forsand Municipality in February 2022; where 54% voted in favour and 44% against joining Strand Municipality, Høie later came with the recommendation to do just that.
 The recommendation was then sent to the Ministry of Local Government and Modernisation for consideration, and subsequent approval.
 In June, the ministry rejected the proposal for Forsand to join Strand, and that it should stay a part of Sandnes, which caused a stir among pro-Strand champions.